-The functional importance of behavioral flexibility is that it is thought to facilitate invasion success by allowing individuals to quickly change their behavior when circumstances change.
+The functional importance of behavioral flexibility is that it is thought to facilitate invasion success by allowing individuals to quickly change their behavior when circumstances change in new environments.
 For example, flexible grackles may innovate new foraging techniques or generalize standard techniques to new food items in novel areas.
 The great-tailed grackle has rapidly expanded its range [@wehtje2003range; @summers2022xpop], implying that it is able to have high survival and fitness in the face of environmental change.
 Although grackles are a behaviorally flexible species [@logan2016flexibilityproblem], we show here that there are consistent individual differences among grackles in how quickly they are able to change their behavior when circumstances change in multiple different contexts.
 While some grackles were consistently faster at changing their behavior (e.g., Chilaquile), others were consistently slower (e.g., Yuca).
 This consistency in performance may seem contradictory to our previous research where we found that we are able to manipulate grackles to be more flexible using serial reversal learning [@logan2022flexmanip].
-That behavioral flexibility is both repeatable within individuals across reversals, indicating it is an inherent trait, as well as being manipulatable through serial reversals, aligns with the idea of behavioral reaction norms [@sih2013understanding].
+That behavioral flexibility is both repeatable within individuals across reversals, indicating it is an inherent trait, as well as being manipulable through serial reversals, aligns with the idea of behavioral reaction norms [@sih2013understanding].
 This idea states that individuals can show consistent individual differences in the baseline or average values of a trait of interest across time or contexts, but the plasticity in the expression of the trait can also consistently vary among individuals.
 Due to our small sample size, we were not able to explicitly test for behavioral reaction norms, but this is an important next step in understanding consistent individual variation in behavioral flexibility in relation to rapid environmental change.
 Past experience (developmentally or evolutionarily) with environmental change influences how plastic the individuals are able to be [@sih2013understanding].
 To understand the implications of this individual variation in performance in this species that has experienced much environmental change during the range expansion, our future research investigates how behavioral flexibility may relate to proximity to the range edge [@logan2020xpop], and the variety of foraging techniques used in the wild [@logan2019flexforaging].

 By first validating the experimental methods for behavioral and cognitive traits, such that we are more certain that our tests are measuring the intended trait, we are better able to understand the causes and consequences of species, population, and individual differences.
 Individual variation in behavioral flexibility has the potential to influence species adaptation and persistence under human-induced rapid environmental change [@sih2013understanding].
 Consequently, we believe the results presented here are a timely addition to the field by demonstrating two potential methods for measuring behavioral flexibility that produced repeatable performance in at least one system.